 NYC, New York

-She does not look like an actress.
-I stand with my arms slung carelessly around my ribs in half a hug.
+She doesn’t look like an actress.
+I stand with my arms slung around my ribs.
 Watching her.
 The girl who Dad informs me will be my new sister.
-She’s riding toward us down the escalator, carrying a book and nothing else.
+She’s riding down the escalator, carrying a book and nothing else.
 Her hair is dark brown, reaching to her shoulders.
 She’s pretty.
 Not beautiful, but pretty.
 Much prettier than the drama freak I had first imagined when Mrs. O’Brian informed me that she was bringing her daughter along to finish conquering my mother’s domain.

 I shouldn’t be standing here, watching Dad’s arm wrap tighter and tighter around some other lady’s waist.
 They’re not even married.
 She turns with that sickening smile.

 “Hello,” Kate takes the cue and holds out her hand.

 My gosh.
 She has her mother’s smile.